JoeK6279/MiceUSVBehavior/README.md

-# Predicting Behavior from Mice USVs
+# Prediction of Mouse Behavior from USV Communication
 This is the source code for the paper "A Deep Neural Network for Automatic Prediction of Mouse Behavior from USV Communication".

-The trained model weights can be found [here](https://github.com/JoeK6279/MiceUSVBehavior/releases/download/v1.0/weights.zip).
+The trained model weights can be downloaded [here](https://github.com/JoeK6279/MiceUSVBehavior/releases/download/v1.0/weights.zip).

 ## Installation
-To use this code, first clone the repository.
+To use this code, first clone the repository and install necessary libraries.
 ```bash
 git clone https://github.com/JoeK6279/MiceUSVBehavior
 cd MiceUSVBehavior